 Due to their Pitbull nature, they can often be very rowdy and playful, which can lead to semi-destructive habits.

-It’s important that you train them to behave calmly within the house and to save all of their energy and fast movements for when they’re outside.
+You must train them to behave calmly within the house and to save all of their energy and fast movements for when they’re outside.

 These dogs generally have a very excitable personality.
 They are always up for a game of fetch or to go on a run with you.